 Searching for a job in healthcare is a good move, as medical facilities around the world are struggling to find skilled personnel to fill key positions.
-As you polish up your resume and put on your game face, start thinking about a few important questions you can ask employers during the interview process.
+As you polish up your resume and put on your game face, start thinking about a few important questions you can ask potential employers during the interview process.

 Interviews are always nerve wracking.
 You have no idea what the employer will ask.
 You only hope you have the right answers.
 Regardless of how you volley back responses, having questions of your own shows a deep level of care about the position.
-Asking your own questions shows you’ve put deep thought into working alongside the hiring manager as a part of their team.
+Asking your own questions shows you’ve put thought into working alongside the hiring manager as a part of their team.

 The questions should relate to the job itself, the prospective company, and the organization’s future.
 The answers you receive can help you determine if you are right for the job.
-At the very least, you will learn more about the position that how it fits into your life than a job advertisement could ever teach you.
+At the very least, you will learn more about the position and how it fits into your life than a job advertisement could ever teach you.
 Here are a few questions you can ask the next time you’re called in for a healthcare job interview.

 1. What skills and characteristics are needed to excel at this position?

 This question shows that you care about being the right fit.
 But the best way to phrase this question is to ask the hiring manager to describe the person who most excels at the position.
 By describing the star employee, you get to learn which attributes are most valued by the employer.
 You also have a role model to emulate for success if you go on to accept the position.

 2. How would you describe the company culture?

 Most healthcare settings are formal and professional but some – like private doctor offices – are laid back and casual.
 You’ll want to know that your personality meshes both with coworkers and with what patients expect when they come in for treatment.